mossphp/moss-storage/docs/02_query.md

 ### Conditions

 The `where` and `having` clauses allow to add as many conditions as needed to count/read operations.
-Both work in same way, accept same kind of attributes.
+Both work in same way, accept same kind of attributes, but `having` allows to refer to aggregation results.

 ```sql
 SELECT ...
 FROM ...
 WHERE [condition]